From an Old Testament patriarch to a Founding Father, a friendly bear, and a famous rabbit, there are plenty of Bens to inspire parents.

 Notable bearers of the name include:

-- Musician Madden – usually known as Benji
+- Musicians Madden – usually known as Benji – and Folds.

 Fiction gives us plenty of Bens, too: